Los Prisioneros: 1987–1988: La Cultura de la Basura Album and support of The "NO" Campaign

-González and Fonseca had a heated argument over the choice of the first single, Que No Destrocen Tu Vida (Don't Let Them Destroy Your Life), a song about parents meddling in the lives of their sons.
+González and Fonseca had a heated argument over the choice of the first single, "Que No Destrocen Tu Vida" (Don't Let Them Destroy Your Life), a song about parents meddling in the lives of their sons.
 The song was probably inspired by Claudio's struggles with his parents.
 Gonzalez and Fonseca disagreed over which song was appropriate for Chilean radio circulation.
-Fonseca wanted "Maldito Sudaca" (Damn South American) as the single: a song about the racist attitudes of Spaniards toward South Americans; "Sudaca" is a racial Slur used by Spaniards, which infers people from South America, as being inferior.
-In the end "Que No Destrocen Tu Vida" was chosen as the single, while Maldito Sudaca became much more popular in Chile and Latin America.
+Fonseca wanted "Maldito Sudaca" (Damn South American) as the single: a song about the racist attitudes of Spaniards toward South Americans; "Sudaca" is a racial slur used by Spaniards, which implies people from South America are inferior.
+In the end "Que No Destrocen Tu Vida" was chosen as the single, while "Maldito Sudaca" became much more popular in Chile and Latin America.

-On March 28, 1988, Los Prisioneros called a press conference to explain the promotional tour for La Cultura de la Basura: 40 dates were announced from Arica, Chile's northernmost city to Punta Arenas, Chile's southernmost city.
+On 28 March 1988, Los Prisioneros called a press conference to explain the promotional tour for La Cultura de la Basura: 40 dates were announced from Arica, Chile's northernmost city to Punta Arenas, Chile's southernmost city.
 The tour later would also include other South American countries and Mexico.
-At the end of the press conference; Cristián Rodríguez —a former representative of the Independent Record Label Fusion who was invited by Miguel Tapia— asked about the last question on the plebiscite/referendum coming up in October of that year, concerning the military dictatorship of General Pinochet still ruling in Chile at the time.
-Jorge González answered immediately and without hesitation: «...In the upcoming plebiscite we will vote NO (En el plebiscito votaremos que No)» This was a strong public statement against the Dictator of Chile Augusto Pinochet, and it caused much controversy.
+At the end of the press conference; Cristián Rodríguez—a former representative of the Independent Record Label Fusion who was invited by Miguel Tapia—asked about the last question on the plebiscite/referendum coming up in October of that year, concerning the military dictatorship of General Pinochet still ruling in Chile at the time.
+Jorge González answered immediately and without hesitation: "In the upcoming plebiscite we will vote NO (En el plebiscito votaremos que No)" This was a strong public statement against the Dictator of Chile Augusto Pinochet, and it caused much controversy.
 It resulted that out of the 40 scheduled dates, only 7 were possible to make without censorship.
 Here the reference of "El Plebiscito" Consisted of 2 choices: "Yes" to continue with the Dictatorial Government of Augusto Pinochet or "NO" meaning to convocate national elections to choose a new president.
 This political referendum battle is known as the "NO" Campaign versus the "Yes" Campaign.
 The "NO" Campaign being the most popular and the victorious one; colloquially referred to in Chile simply as "El No" (The No).